***Updated: November 20th, 2020***

-Up until 1961 all card games were dealt from a single deck.
-That was the year when magician John Scarne, considered one of the world’s master card manipulators, went before the Nevada Gaming Control Board to ask that blackjack be dealt from multiple decks to protect from potential cheating.
-Oh – it just so happens Scarne had recently invented a device to make using multiple decks very easy, but this probably didn’t have anything to do with the request.
+Up until 1961, all card games were dealt from a single deck.
+That was the year when magician John Scarne, considered a master card manipulator, went before the Nevada Gaming Control Board to request that blackjack be dealt from multiple decks to eliminate cheating.
+Also, it just so happened Scarne had recently invented a device making it easy to use multiple decks, so he certainly had motive.

-Devices like Scarne’s and others were called “shoes” because they looked similar to a high-heel woman’s shoe.
-Regular blackjack players weren’t really fond of multiple decks since they made it a lot more difficult to count cards.
+Devices like Scarne’s were called shoes because they looked similar to a high-heel woman’s shoe.
+Regular blackjack players weren’t too fond of multiple decks since they made it much more difficult to count cards.
 Also, each additional deck increases the House edge by a fraction, so obviously casinos introduced as many shoe games as possible without running off loyal customers.

-One worried observer of this trend was John Breeding, who had broken into the gambling business by developing a machine that automatically shuffled cards using mechanical fingers.
-These multiple deck shoes were threatening to sweep his company Shuffle Master permanently to the sidelines.
-He knew survival of his fledgling enterprise would require a good single-deck game that could be sold to casinos: Let It Ride was born.
+One worried observer of this trend was John Breeding, who broke into the gaming business by developing a machine that automatically shuffled cards using mechanical fingers.
+Now these multiple deck shoes were threatening to permanently sweep his company Shuffle Master to the sidelines.
+He knew survival of his fledgling enterprise would require a good single-deck game that could be sold to establishments and Let It Ride was subsequently born.

-Breeding developed something kind of like poker but with a hand formed using two community cards and three player ones.
-The novelty is really in the wagering, which begins by dividing the stake into a trio of betting spots, each one containing an identical amount.
+Breeding developed something similar to poker but with a hand formed using two community cards and three dealt to players.
+The novelty is really in the action, which begins by dividing the stake into a trio of betting spots, each one containing identical amounts.

-Let It Ride is very unique because individuals are playing against a pre-set paytable of payouts based on the strength of hand and not other people or the dealer.
-All cards are delivered face-down and after checking the three dealt to them, players have an opportunity to pull back the wager in the “1” spot, or let it ride and continue playing with the 3 remaining bets.
-The same option is available once the first community card is turned over and then 1, 2, or 3 will stay on the felt when the action is completed.
+It’s very unique because individuals are playing against a pre-set payout table based on strength of individual hand and not others seated or the dealer.
+All cards are delivered face-down and after checking the three dealt, participants may pull back wagers in the “1” spot, or let it ride and continue playing with all 3 stacks.
+Identical options are available once first community cards are turned over and then 1, 2, or 3 stakes stay will be on the felt as rounds are completed.

-The lowest-paying result is Tens or Better which returns even money.
-The highest-paying hand can vary depending on the paytable, and a Royal Flush usually scores somewhere around 1,000 to 1.
-The odds apply to each stack of chips left, so letting e’m ride is understandably the most rewarding act.
+The lowest-paying result is Tens or Better which returns even money, with highest varying on destination, a Royal Flush usually triggering somewhere around 1,000 to 1.
+Odds apply to each stack of chips remaining, so letting ’em ride can obviously be quite rewarding.

-For those who enjoy chasing winning hands, this is going to be a very costly game because constantly “letting it ride” will produce a massive House edge of about 20%.
-Although sticking to the optimal playing strategy is much more boring, it reduces House edge to a respectable 3.5%.
+For those chasing winning hands, this is going to be an expensive endeavor because constantly “letting it ride” produces a massive House edge of approximately 20%.
+Although sticking to optimal playing strategy is much more boring, it reduces House edge to a respectable 3.5%.

-This accepted strategy dictates someone should only “let it ride” if their cards are:
+This accepted strategy dictates someone should only “let it ride” holding:

-- Any three that create a possible Royal Flush
+- Any three creating a possible Royal Flush

-- Three consecutive and suited that offer a straight flush beginning at 3-4-5
+- Three consecutive and suited offering a straight flush beginning at 3-4-5

 - Three suited over a run of four to a straight flush with one high